Sacred Facade Lighting Design of Makassar Cathedral

 Material texture

 The lighting strategy emphasized controlled illumination and selective accentuation to preserve the calm and graceful character of the church facade.
+Warm color temperature selections were carefully integrated to support a welcoming and contemplative nighttime atmosphere while avoiding harsh visual contrast.

 The facade was treated as an architectural canvas where light reinforces form, rhythm, and symbolism rather than overpowering the architecture itself.

-Human-Centered Performance Strategy
+Human-Centered Lighting Performance Strategy

+The project adopted a human-centered lighting approach that prioritizes visual comfort, emotional perception, and environmental wellbeing.
 Rather than maximizing brightness levels, the design focused on creating balanced luminance and soft visual transitions that feel comfortable for pedestrians, worshippers, and the surrounding community.

 The performance strategy considered: